Updated: May 3

 Increase your child’s assertiveness and reasoning skills by assigning him a persuasive essay.
 In a persuasive essay, your child will need to form an opinion, plan his argument, find supportive and contradictory information, and logically defend his position.

-Everyone has planned an adventure that just didn’t work out.
+Everyone has planned an adventure that didn’t work out well.
 Sometimes we are filled with disappointment or sadness when it doesn’t.
+Rest assured, achievements are made up of all the experiences you had and everything you have learned from them.
 Reflect on an experience you had that didn’t work out and think about what you learned from it.
-Achievements are made up of all the experiences you had and everything you have learned from them.
-Teach your child to look at each experience, whether it worked out or not, as a warm-up exercise designed to help him achieve greater things.
-Have him study what didn’t work and review answers on his assignments that were answered incorrectly.
+Teach your child to look at each of their experiences, whether they worked out or not.
+Have him pinpoint what didn’t work and what they could learn from it.
+When you are correcting papers, review answers on your child's assignments that were answered incorrectly and help him learn from them.
 Rest assured that your child will remember what he learned from his mistakes better than what he answered correctly.
 Lessons learned from mistakes become the building blocks that will help him succeed in the future!

-Walk alongside your child and help them learn from experience by encouraging him to:
+Walk alongside your child and help him learn from experience by encouraging him to: